 Plan description.
 PERS is a defined benefit cost-sharing plan administered by the PERS System that provides retirement benefits to all eligible employees.
 Membership in PERS is a condition of employment granted upon hiring for qualifying employees including officials of the State of Mississippi (the State), state universities, community and junior colleges, and teachers and employees of the public school districts, and other public employees whose employers have elected to participate.
 For those persons employed by political subdivisions and instrumentalities of the State, membership is contingent upon approval of the entity's participation in PERS by the System's Board of Trustees.
 Members and employers are statutorily required to contribute certain percentages of salaries and wages as specified by the Board of Trustees.
-Current rates are 15.75 percent for employer contributions and 9.00 percent for members.
+Current rates are 15.75 percent for employer contributions through June 30, 2019 and 17.40 percent thereafter and 9.00 percent for members.
+PERS employers contributed \$1,018.2 million and members contributed \$570.8 million for fiscal year 2018.
 PERS employers contributed \$1,019.1 million and members contributed \$570.1 million for fiscal year 2017.
-PERS employers contributed \$1,021.3 million and members contributed \$552.6 million for fiscal year 2016.

 Benefits provided.
 A member who terminates employment from all covered employers and who is not eligible to receive monthly retirement benefits may request a full refund of his or her accumulated member contributions plus interest.
 Upon withdrawal of contributions, a member forfeits service credit represented by those contributions.
-Participating members who are vested and retire at or after age 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who became members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of their average compensation for each year of creditable service up to and including 30 years (25 years for those who became members of PERS General Information about the Pension Plan - Continued before July 1, 2011), plus 2.5 percent for each additional year of creditable service with an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.
+Participating members who are vested and retire at or after age 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who became members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of their average compensation for each year of creditable service up to and including 30 years (25 years for those who became members of PERS before July 1, 2011), plus 2.5 percent for each additional year of creditable service with an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.